oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

 .. member:: dpiSubscrMessageQuery \* dpiSubscrMessage.queries

-    Specifies a pointer to an array of :ref:`dpiSubscrMessageQuery` structures representing the list of queries that were modified and generated this notification.
+    Specifies a pointer to an array of :ref:`dpiSubscrMessageQuery<dpiSubscrMessageQuery>` structures representing
+    the list of queries that were modified and generated this notification.
     This value will be NULL if the value of the :member:`dpiSubscrMessage.eventType` member is not equal to
     DPI_EVENT_QUERYCHANGE.